The application period for Finnish host institutions to submit their project proposals is February 1, 2024. Apply now!

 - Each project is limited to only one Fulbright Specialist grantee.

-- Projects with named Specialists, who are already in the Specialist roster, can be scheduled to start at the earliest in mid-August 2022 pending COVID-19 situation.
-Projects without named Specialists should be scheduled to start at the earliest in January 2023 to ensure sufficient time to recruit qualified and available candidate for the project.
+- Projects with named Specialists, who are already in the Specialist roster, can be scheduled to start at the earliest in mid-August 2024.
+Projects without named Specialists should be scheduled to start at the earliest in November 2024 to ensure sufficient time to recruit a qualified and available candidate for the project.

 - Projects need to be completed no later than September 30, 2025.